 The second step when creating your emergency disaster plan is organizing a folder with up-to-date information on your dog that is packed and ready to go.
 This should include a recent photo, which is very important when finding a lost pet.
 As soon as your dog goes missing, you want to get their clear and up-to-date picture out to as many people as possible.
 Also be sure to include any information containing your dog’s animal hospital’s phone number/address, complete veterinary records (proof of up-to-date vaccinations), and proof of dog ownership.
 It will be beneficial to have these items in a sealed, waterproof folder or envelope, and stored in a fireproof safety box.

 The third step in preparing your emergency disaster plan is creating an emergency kit for your dog.
 An emergency disaster could result in you and your pet having to evacuate quickly, so you want to have these items ready to go.
 Possible items to include are; food and water bowls, collar and leash, pet first aid kit, at least 72 hours' worth of food, water, and medications, correct sized cage, and any other items you feel are necessary for your dog.

 Make sure to practice your evacuation plan and have all household members on board.
 Everyone needs to know what to do in case of an emergency evacuation.
+That means making sure that your dog is comfortable in the case of an impromptu emergency road trip.
 Proper preparation is essential when trying to keep your dog safe in an emergency disaster.